From Classroom to Clinic : Career After an MBA in Hospital Management

 3. Core Career Paths

-• Role : Oversee all non-clinical aspects of hospital management, such as infrastructure maintenance, human resources, financial planning, and coordinating with clinical staff to ensure smooth, efficient, and patient-centred healthcare delivery.
+• Role : Oversee all non-clinical aspects of hospital management, patient care service, such as infrastructure maintenance, security, housekeeping, TPA, projects, supply chain management, and coordinating with clinical staff to ensure smooth, efficient, and patient-centred healthcare delivery.

 C. Operations Manager in Healthcare

-• Role : Operations managers in healthcare oversee essential non-clinical functions like procurement, housekeeping, food services, and supply chain management, ensuring seamless support services that contribute to the hospital’s overall efficiency and patient satisfaction.
+• Role : Operations managers in healthcare ensure adherence to 'Operational Systems' across all essential non-clinical functions such as procurement, housekeeping, security, patient care, patient care, food services, employee care and supply chain management.
+Their role is critical in maintaining seamless support services that enhance the hospital’s overall efficiency and contribute to patient satisfaction.

 D. Quality Assurance Manager